 Doctor of Educational Ministry (DEdMin)

-DTS is excited to announce a new Doctor of Educational Ministry (DEdMin) (available beginning Winter 2012) designed to encourage you in your ministry journey and to further equip you to more effectively minister in today’s world
+The Doctor of Educational Ministry (DEdMin) is designed to encourage you in your ministry journey and to further equip you to more effectively minister in today’s world.

 - Distance Model: only requires 1 or 2 week residency in January and July each year for the core courses to keep you centered in your current ministry.